 - Now, see who can help.
 Do you have family or friends that can help?
 Show them the pdf, so they know they’ll have written instructions.
 If they can’t help physically, perhaps they can contribute financially to hiring someone.

 Bluebird Health: Here to Help!

-If family are unable to step in with caregiving, Bluebird Health can assist.
-With Hospice, Home Care, Home Health, and Pediatric Home Health programs, they have respite care available for every need.
+If families are unable to step in with caregiving, Bluebird Health can assist.
+With Hospice, Home Care, and Home Health, they have respite care available for every need.
 These professional helpers and skilled nurses can lower your caregiver stress by taking over while you are gone.

 Make sure you get your free downloadable pdf Respite Caregivers Checklist to assist you.
 Contact us for your respite care needs.